-Arriving guests are greeted at the 6th floor with a panoramic view of the outdoor terrrace, and City skyline beyond.
-Dining, lounging and social amenities at this level are complemented meeting space on the floor below.
-The Project has been approved from Historic commissions, working on permit phase for construction.
+Arriving guests are greeted at the 6th floor with a panoramic view of the outdoor terrace, and City skyline beyond.
+Dining, lounging, and social amenities at this level are complemented meeting space on the floor below.
+The Project is completed in 2021.

 Advantage of Light gauge metal stud bearing wall system

 When the project is between 7-15 story, wood structure is not viable and concrete slab with post-tension structure could be too expensive.
 The light gauge metal studs method is the sweet spots for buildings between 7 to 15 stories.
 The light-gauge steel construction method by incorporating a shear wall system that allows engineers to build taller without the higher costs of a reinforced concrete building.
 It works really well when the layout of the space span is not more than 14ft. studio or one bedroom apartment. light-gauge steel design allows the developer to build a few floors higher than a wood-framed building and have greater floor space and ceiling heights.
 The project is currently designed with a light gauge metal studs system with steel post & beam system at lower levels.